A tale of two moduli spaces: logarithmic and multi-scale differentials: Blowup descriptions

 \subsection{A blowup description for arbitrary genus}

-Recall that the NIVC denotes the normalization of the incidence variety compactification (i.e.~of the closure of the stratum in the Hodge bundle), and let $\Gamma$ be a partially ordered level graph of a boundary stratum in the NIVC.
+Recall that the NIVC denotes the normalization of the incidence variety compactification (\textit{i.e.}~of the closure of the stratum in the Hodge bundle), and let $\Gamma$ be a partially ordered level graph of a boundary stratum in the NIVC.
 For every vertex $v\in V(\Gamma)$, by normality an \emph{adjusting parameter~ $h_v$} exists by \cite[Proposition~11.13]{LMS}.
 Recall that by definition this means that multiplying by $h_v^{-1}$ makes the limiting differential in a degenerating family not identically zero on the irreducible component of the stable curve corresponding to $v$.
 Define an ideal locally around the boundary stratum of the NIVC corresponding to $\Gamma$ by

 where the product runs over {\em all ordered} pairs of vertices (including the case $v = v'$) and where $w(v) \coloneqq 2g(v) -2 + {\rm valence} (v)$.
-Since the blowup in $J(\Gamma)$ makes the adjusting parameters comparable for any two vertices, the (local) blowup of the NIVC along $J(\Gamma)$ is orderly, and by the same argument as in the proof of \cite[Theorem~14.8]{LMS} it follows that the normalization of this blowup is isomorphic to the moduli space of multi-scale differentials.
+Since the blowup in $J(\Gamma)$ makes the adjusting parameters comparable for any two vertices, the (local) blowup of the NIVC along $J(\Gamma)$ is orderly (recall that this means that after the blowup the divisibility relation induces a full order on the set of adjusting parameters; see \cite[Definition 11.15]{LMS}).
+By the same argument as in the proof of \cite[Theorem~14.8]{LMS}, it follows that the normalization of this blowup is isomorphic to the moduli space of multi-scale differentials.

-Finally we show that the local ideals $J(\Gamma)$ are compatible under degeneration, so that they form a global sheaf of ideals~$J$ on the NIVC.
-For this, again it is enough to check compatibility under an edge contraction (recalling that unlike the genus zero case, the edge can be a loop).
-First in the case of a loop, by the formula for $w(v)$, we see that contracting a loop does not change $J(\Gamma)$.
-Suppose now that two distinct vertices $v_1$, $v_2$ of $\Gamma$ connected by an edge $e$ are merged, when $e$ is contracted, to a vertex $v'$ in the resulting graph $\Gamma'$.
+Finally, we show that the locally defined ideals $J(\Gamma)$ are compatible under degeneration, so that they glue to form a global sheaf of ideals~$J$ on the NIVC.
+For this, again it is enough to check compatibility under an edge contraction (recalling that unlike in the genus zero case, the edge can be a loop).
+First, in the case of a loop, by the formula for $w(v)$, we see that contracting a loop does not change $J(\Gamma)$.
+Now suppose that two distinct vertices $v_1$, $v_2$ of $\Gamma$ connected by an edge $e$ are merged, when $e$ is contracted, to a vertex~$v'$ in the resulting graph $\Gamma'$.
 Note that this contraction makes $h_{v_1}\sim h_{v_2}\sim h_{v'}$ modulo units.
 Moreover, $w(v') = w(v_1) + w(v_2)$.
-Then for any vertex~$u$ different from $v_1, v_2, v'$ we have
+Then for any vertex~$u$ different from $v_1, v_2, v'$, we have

+It follows that $J(\Gamma')$ specializes to $J(\Gamma)$.
+Therefore, the local ideals $J(\Gamma)$ can be glued to a global sheaf of ideals $J$.
+In summary, we have proven the following theorem.